Vital Parenting Skills For A Healthy Middle Childhood

 What is middle childhood?

 Middle childhood is the period of life between six and 12 years of age.
-During this time, young children learn skills that will help them develop friendships and other relationships throughout their lives.
+During this point in their child development, young children learn skills that will help them develop friendships and other relationships throughout their lives.
 Children between six and 12 may also learn about different roles and responsibilities, like completing chores and respecting others.
 They may also begin exploring their independence, where a child’s bedroom can become their personal safe space instead of staying by your side at all times.
 As a result, these years can be vital, and a child at this age may benefit from trying different pathways and hobbies to get to know themselves and their place in the world.

 The importance of a healthy lifestyle for middle childhood